 There isn’t a guaranteed way to create the perfect subject line, but there are a few tips you can use to make it a lot easier.

 Keep it short and sweet

 The key to a catchy subject line is one that quickly and descriptively summarizes the nature of your email in as few words as possible.
 However, don’t make it too short.
 You’ll ideally want to make your subject line between 30-50 characters.

-Example: “New cloud-based Office 365 service launched by Exclaimer”
+Example: “New cloud-based Microsoft 365 (formerly Office 365) service launched by Exclaimer”